bronwencc/Module-4-Project/README.md

 ## Introduction

-This is Bronwen C.'s submission for Module 4's Final Project, using house price data from Zillow, provided by Learn.co and The Flatiron School to model, predict and then choose **the top five** zipcodes in which to invest.
+This was my submission for The Flatiron School's Module 4 Final Project, using house price data from Zillow provided by Learn.co and The Flatiron School.
+I used timeseries analysis to model, predict and determine the top five zipcodes in which to invest.

 ## Project
 This repository contains: